-Dodd’s work has featured in several articles including Printmaking Today and more recently in 2014 she was the Spotlight Artist for the Spotlight article series on Practical Sustainability in the Harvard Business Review magazine.
-Also in 2014 a photograph of her work 'Back to Your Roots' was used for the cover of 'Thinking Outside the Book' by Augusta Rohrbach.
+Dodd’s work has featured in several articles including Printmaking Today and a Spotlight article on Practical Sustainability in the Harvard Business Review magazine in which she was the spotlight artist of the month.
+Also a photograph of her work 'Back to Your Roots' was used for the cover of 'Thinking Outside the Book' by Augusta Rohrbach.

-Dodd is showing three of her paper installations in CODA Paper Art 2015 'Can't See the Trees for the Forest', 'Forest: Lungs of the World' and her latest installation, 'Out of Palms Way' which has been created especially for the exhibition and is being shown on the roof.
-To accompany the work Dodd held an Artist's Talk during her time in Apeldoorn, speaking about her works in paper and the processed involved.
+Dodd showed three of her paper installations in CODA Paper Art 2015 'Can't See the Trees for the Forest', 'Forest: Lungs of the World' and 'Out of Palms Way' which has been created especially for the exhibition and was shown on the roof.
+To accompany the work Dodd held an Artist's Talk during her time in Apeldoorn, speaking about her works in paper and the processes involved.
 She was interviewed about her work in CODA Paper 2105 for Kunstbeeld magazine No.6 2015

 In 2016 many of Dodds work was shown in the sculpture garden ‘Achter de Westduinen’ with one installation piece Inner Beauty remaining for an additional season this year.
 During the last couple of months Dodd has been working with three classes of high school students on paper nature projects.